 Recent efforts explore incorporating collaborative filtering signals directly into a large-language model (LLM), motivated by the intuition that the language semantics encoded in the LLM promote item context interpretation.
-P5 \cite{p5rec} represents all user--item signals, along with associated context, as natural language sequences that is input to an encoder/decoder model.
+P5 \cite{p5rec} represents all user--item signals, along with associated context, as natural language sequences that are input to an encoder/decoder model.
 LC-Rec \cite{lc-rec} uses vector quantization for ID representation and LLM pre-training tasks to align items and language.
 CLLM4Rec \cite{zhu2023collaborative} adds new user and item tokens to the LLM, along with a training head to model the collaborative filtering signal.
-Hua et al. \cite{Hua_2023} studies methods to effectively add item IDs to the LLM token vocabulary.
-User-LLM \cite{userllm} encodes user history into user embeddings, and incorporates them into an LLM via cross-attention.
+Hua et al. \cite{Hua_2023} study methods to effectively add item IDs to the LLM token vocabulary.
+User-LLM \cite{userllm} encodes user history into user embeddings and incorporates them into an LLM via cross-attention.
 Harte et al. \cite{Harte2023-gq} experiment with extracting item embeddings from a pretrained LLM to make recommendations directly, as well as to initialize Bert4Rec's item embeddings.
+CALRec \cite{Li2024-cx} proposes a two-stage LLM finetuning approach using a combination of contrastive and language modeling losses.
 Unlike the above, \flare is focused on using encoders and does not explore the use of a language decoder to make recommendations.